conradconrad/Amelia-Carter/cv.md

 ## Publications

 Carter, Amelia.
-"Cruising Ecotopia: Whither Queer Trans Ecology?"
-TSQ: Transgender Studies Quarterly, November 1, 2024.
+"BOOK REVIEW: 'Feminism in the Wild: How Human Biases Shape our Understanding of Animal Behavior' by Ambika Kamath and Melina Packer, 2025 (MIT Press)" _Backchannels_, November 24th, 2025.

 Carter, Amelia.
+"Cruising Ecotopia: Whither Queer Trans Ecology?" _TSQ: Transgender Studies Quarterly_, November 1, 2024.

-“Blurring Barriers on Fire Island.”
-Edge Effects, June 2, 2022.
+Carter, Amelia.
+“Blurring Barriers on Fire Island.” _Edge Effects_, June 2, 2022.

 ## Presentations

+**Joint mee0ng of the History of Science Society and the European Society for the History of Science, July 2026**

+  “Sapphasaura and the Queer Science of Knowledge Reproduc0on at the American Museum of Natural History” *Activist Epistemics and Artefacts: Facing Science while Making Science* Symposium.

+**Queer Class Relations Conference; CLAGS: The Center for LGBTQ Studies at the CUNY Graduate Center, April 2026**

+  "Sapphasaura and the Queer Work of Reptile Reproduction at the American Museum of Natural History" *Queer and Trans Art and Archives,* panel.

 **Organization of American Historians Annual Meeting; Chicago IL, April 2025**